 7. Enchanted Rock State Natural Area

-In the heart of longhorn sits a grotesque pink granite dome that rises 425 feet above the sea level.
+In the heart of the longhorn sits a grotesque pink granite dome that rises 425 feet above sea level.
 Enchanted Rock aboard north of Fredericksburg with 32 kilometers.
-The crown was fashioned by a magma that turned to granite about a billion years ago.
-You can trek or hike 11 miles, camp, staring at the galaxy of stars, watch birds.
+The crown was fashioned by magma that turned to granite about a billion years ago.
+You can trek or hike 11 miles, camp, stare at the galaxy of stars, and watch birds.
 You may also know this park as the international DARK sky.

 8. Longhorn Cavern State Park